Abbé Pierre: Global policy

 He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
 As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.

 Public image

 International recognition

 Abbé Pierre had the distinction of having been voted France's most popular person for many years, though he was surpassed in 2003 by Zinedine Zidane, moving to second place.
 In 2005, Abbé Pierre came third in a television poll to choose Le Plus Grand Français (The Greatest Frenchman).

+In 1992, Pierre was awarded the Grand Officer of the National Order of the Legion of Honour.
+He refused the award, explaining in a letter addressed to Pierre Bérégovoy that he would refuse as long as "the automatic allocation of vacant premises had not put an end to the suffering of the homeless [...]
+Honour demands that those who suffer most should be served first.
+As long as this honour is ignored, how could anyone accept any distinction in our national order?"

 In 1998, he has been made Grand Officer of the National Order of Quebec while in 2004, he was awarded the Grand Cross of the Legion of Honor by Jacques Chirac.
 He also received the Balzan Prize for Humanity, Peace and Brotherhood among Peoples in 1991 "For having fought, throughout his life, for the defence of human rights, democracy and peace.
 For having entirely dedicated himself to helping to relieve spiritual and physical suffering.
 For having inspired – regardless of nationality, race or religion – universal solidarity with the Emmaus Communities".